The Outdoors, Dining and Shopping Add Up to Summer Fun in B.C.’s Liveliest City

 New Dining and Entertainment

 The Douglas, a boutique hotel in the sparkling new Parq Vancouver entertainment complex next to the BC Place Stadium, has a contemporary Northwest ambiance; the front desk, made of a massive Douglas fir log, is a showstopper, as its D/6 Bar & Lounge (above).
-While this hotel alone would ordinarily be a star attraction, it’s just one of the enticements at this massive new complex, which also includes JW Marriott Parq Vancouver and downtown’s only casino, plus five restaurants and three bars and lounges (try bright-and-cheerful Honey Salt for fresh local seafood and inventive salads and veggies, and 1886 for Chinese fine dining).
+While this hotel alone would ordinarily be a star attraction, it’s just one of the enticements at this massive new complex, which also includes JW Marriott Parq Vancouver and downtown’s only casino, plus five restaurants and three bars and lounges (try bright-and-cheerful Honey Salt for fresh local seafood and inventive salads and veggies, and MRKT EAST for Asian street food).
 Topping off the abundance of features here is a 30,000-square-foot rooftop park filled with native trees.

 Summer and ice cream go hand in hand.
 Earnest Ice Cream, at four locations, churned up the city’s frozen desserts world when it opened in 2012 with small-batch, seasonal ice cream; try their whiskey hazelnut, matcha green tea or salted caramel flavors.
 Kitsilano boasts two new parlors: Rain or Shine uses seasonal, organic ingredients to craft its fresh delights, including honey lavender and blueberry balsamic flavors.
 And La Glace scoops ultra-rich French-style ice cream (with extra egg yolks and cream) and offers parfaits and pastries, including macarons, in a très élégant ice cream parlor.
 The ever-changing flavors here might include saffron nougatine (saffron-infused honey cream, orange blossom and toasted pistachios) or rosemary brûlée (caramel and rosemary cream with bittersweet buttered caramel).